iptch/2024-fall-architectural-katas/ADR/ADR-002-architecture-style.md

 ## Context:

-The style of the architecture is the cornerstone of a succesfull software project.
+The choice of architectural style is crucial to the success of a software project.
+It's important to select a style that fits the problem domain, as changing it later can be costly.
+Consistent implementation of the architecture also enhances the system’s clarity and understanding.

 Depending on the style, additional decisions like databases, communication patterns, ... can be derived.

 Needs [ADR-004](/ADR/ADR-004-data-integrity-downplayed.md) for the decision.